 If you have ever suffered from anxiety, you know it can be difficult to manage.
 Sometimes a panic attack will strike out of nowhere.
-And there are times when you do not know why you feel anxious, which adds to the your already increased stress levels.
-Here are some hobbies that might help you cope with anxiety on a day to day basis.
+And there are times when you do not know why you feel anxious, which adds to your already increased stress levels.
+Here are some hobbies that might help you cope with anxiety on a day-to-day basis.

 4. Playing or listening to music

 Playing a musical instrument can be very therapeutic.
 Your mind is forced to focus on the notes and melody, taking attention away from panic.
 This may be a great time to take lessons or dust off that old guitar.

 I have no musical ear, do not worry.
 Listening to music can be extremely soothing as well.
 Just be sure your musical choices are not adding to any stress or panic you may be feeling.

 You may have never considered a garden before, but there are great reasons to try out your green thumb as a tool to fight anxiety.
 Gardening requires work and care.
 You can spend hours working on your plants, giving your mind something to focus on.